liquidlight/playwright-framework/docs/index.md

 ## Features

 - Multiple dynamic URLs & hosts based on environment
-- TYPO3 functions to utlise site config for URLs
+- TYPO3 functions to utilise site config for URLs
 - [Monocart reporter](https://github.com/cenfun/monocart-reporter) configured by default
 - Scaleable test size suite based on filename - use one or multiple devices by using a different suffix
 - Sensible default Playwright configuration